safazaidmalik/Customer-FAQ-Chatbot/README.md

 1. Feed Forward Neural Network (NN) with forward pass layer weights optimization by Stochastic Gradient Descent and standard learning rate of 0.01.
 The NN uses ReLu activation function between outputs and inputs of adjacent hidden layers.
 Softmax is applied at the last layer to normalize the output layer results.
 2. Cosine Similarity Function to pick intents embeddings most similar to the input query embedding.

-The implementation variations are presented in the following directories:
+The implementation variations are as follows:
 1. word_classifier : uses One Hot Encoding for creating embeddings + Feed Forward NN for training intent classification model.

 2. sentence_classifier: uses sentence embeddings by SentenceTransformer model + Feed Forward NN for training intent classification model.